Class 9 Computer Science Solved Past Paper 2018

 - Between the start and stop bits, the bits representing a character are transmitted at uniform time intervals.

-- Asynchronous transmission is slow because of the additional bits transmitted with each character.
-It is suitable for a low-speed connection between the system unit and keyboard or mouse.
+- It is suitable for a low-speed connection between the system unit and keyboard or mouse.

 (xii) Differentiate between attenuation and amplification.